DOSull/Spatial-Data-Science/labs/week-03/making-maps-in-R-02-selecting-and-tidying-data.md

 For now, it is enough to know that we can do this kind of filtering to make new datasets, that the `filter` function is how we do it, and that the *pipe operator* `%>%` is a neat way to do it.

 The way to read the the command above is "start with `results` as the input, pipe it into the first filter (which throws away Alaska, `AK`) then pipe it into a second filter (which throws away Hawai'i, `HI`)".
-Pipe functions are a big feature of the *R* **tidyverse**.
+Pipe functions are a central feature of the *R* **tidyverse**.

 Either way, we now we have a dataset with only the contiguous ('lower 48') states of the US.